dividuum/info-beamer/doc/manual.md

 ### node.event("osc", function(suffix, ...) ... end)

-XXX also supports OSC (open sound control) packets via UDP.
+`info-beamer` also supports OSC (open sound control) packets via UDP.
 If you send an OSC packet containing a float to `node/slider/1`, the `osc` callback will be called with the suffix `slider/1` and the decoded osc values.
 See `util.osc_mapper` for an easier way to receive and dispatch osc packets.

 ### node.event("input", function(line) ... end)

-XXX allows incoming TCP connections to port 4444.
+`info-beamer` allows incoming TCP connections to port 4444.
 You'll be greeted by a welcome line and are expected to provide a node name.
-XXX will return `ok!` if you provide a valid node name.
-From this moment on, XXX will feed you the output of the node.
+`info-beamer` will return `ok!` if you provide a valid node name.
+From this moment on, `info-beamer` will feed you the output of the node.
 This can be used for debugging a node from remote.

 Any text you type while connected will trigger the `input` event.
 The `input` event will be given the provided line.
 This can be used to feed a